 - ‘Absolute’ constipation – failure to pass flatus and faeces

 It is important to remember that patients may not display all of these features at once.
-For example, in a closed-loop obstruction, vomiting will be absent whilst in patients with very distal obstructions it will develop late, if at all.
+For example, in patients with very distal obstructions vomiting will develop late, if at all (and in closed loop large bowel obstruction will not develop at all).
 Likewise, the more proximal the obstruction, the later the constipation will develop.

 Palpate for focal tenderness* (including guarding and rebound tenderness on palpation).
 Percussion may reveal a tympanic sound and auscultation may reveal ‘tinkling’ bowel sounds, both signs characteristic of bowel obstruction.